kthpanor/echem/README.md

 # Random comments

-- Figures in png 300 dpi
+- Figures in png 300 dpi or svg

 - Change gromacs to openmm